 How to Rent:

 To rent a Revel moped, you must be 21 years or older with a current driver's license.
 In addition, every new user needs to undergo a quick driving background check on the app to ensure that drivers have a safe record.
 This typically only takes 10 minutes.
 If anything requires a manual review, then it could take up to 24 hours.
 Revel charges a $19 one-time registration fee to verify your driver’s license and driving record.
 People who are eligible for, or actively participating in, any locally or federally administered assistance program can get the registration fee waived and receive a 40% discount on all rides.
+Learn more about the Revel Access Program and how to enroll.

 Once registration is complete, the process is like renting a scooter or bike.
 Use the Revel mobile app to find, reserve, and unlock one of the many mopeds scattered throughout the city.